 Where Can I Eat a British-Style Afternoon Tea with Scones in Paris?

-For the more cosy Paris tea rooms that serve British style cakes: see Smith & Son (1st), The Tea Caddy (5th), Le Jardin des Mademoiselles (7th), Le Tea Bar (11th), T'Cup (13th), High Societhé (14th), La Bossue (18th), and the Rose Bakery, now at many locations: Romantic Museum (9th), Bon Marché, tea stand at the Tuileries Garden, Maison Balzac (16th) and Bibliothèque National.
-See more by arrondissement.
+For the more cosy casual Paris tea rooms that serve British style cakes or scones: see Smith & Son, l'Entente (2nd), The Tea Caddy (5th), Le Jardin des Mademoiselles, les 2 Abeilles (7th), Le Tea Bar (11th), T'Cup (13th), High Societhé (14th), La Bossue (18th), and the Rose Bakery, now at many locations: Romantic Museum (9th), Bon Marché, Maison Balzac (16th) and Bibliothèque National.
+See more by arrondissement below.

-Alternatively make your own British style teatime with these recipes: cheese scones, brandy snaps, carrot cakes, rhubarb cake with rose and orange and lemon cake with syrup.
+Alternatively make your own British style teatime with these recipes: cheese scones, brandy snaps, carrot cakes, rhubarb cake and lemon cake.

 Are All Paris Tea Rooms Air Conditioned?